Kimberly M.J. Sims

 U.S. Bankruptcy Courts (all Texas districts)

-• Prosecution of tenant by landlord for collection of rent upon abandonment of leased property, resulting in settlement in favor of landlord.
+• Prosecution of tenant by landlord for collection of rent upon abandonment of leased property, resulting in judgment in favor of landlord.

-• Representation of landlord in appeal of eviction, resulting in dismissal of appeal (and possession by landlord while appeal was pending.
+• Representation of landlord in appeal of eviction to Court of Appeals, resulting in dismissal of appeal and return of possession to landlord while appeal was pending.

 • Defense of landlord on fair housing claim, resulting in dismissal of claim by government agency.